-Red Balloon recognises that a previously looked after child potentially remains vulnerable.
-The Centre will vigilantly monitor the welfare of previously looked after children, keep records and notify Social Care as soon as there is a recurrence of a concern.
+RBET-Aylesbury recognises that a previously 'looked after' child remains potentially vulnerable.
+The Centre will vigilantly monitor the welfare of previously 'looked after' children, keep records and notify Social Care as soon as there is a recurrence of a concern.

-Children showing signs of Abuse and/or Neglect
+Children showing signs of abuse and/or neglect

 Abuse or neglect will almost certainly have an adverse impact on those children who experience it.
 This may last into adulthood unless there is appropriate intervention and support.
 School may be the only stable, secure and predictable element in the lives of children at risk.
 Children who have experienced abuse or neglect may subsequently behave in ways that are challenging and defiant or passive and withdrawn.
-Red Balloon recognises that children may develop abusive behaviours and that these children may need to be referred on for appropriate support and intervention.
+Red Balloon recognises referred on for appropriate support and intervention.

-The organisation will provide training for staff to ensure that they have the skills to identify and report cases, or suspected cases, of abuse in accordance with the procedures outlined in this policy.
+RBET-Aylesbury will train staff to ensure that they have the skills to identify and report cases, or suspected cases, of abuse in accordance with the procedures outlined in this policy.